Long Exposure Photography Ideas

 Long exposure is challenging and fun to accomplish.
 It also makes me slow down without rushing the shot and appreciate the scenery more.

 In this article you will find a few long exposure photography ideas.
-It includes:

 Certainly, one of the most common long exposure photography ideas is found in Seascapes.

 By using a slow shutter speed we can capture an image that shows a prolonged period of time in one single frame rather than a frozen moment.

 It allows the image to show the movement of the water and give a feeling of serenity and tranquillity.

 A fast shutter speed instead would show the power of the surf hitting the rocks on the beach.

 Similarly, one of the greatest long exposure examples is to make a waterfall look smooth and silky.